Regulations - 15. Payment of Fees

 have not been paid within 14 calendar days.

 All vehicles on an excessive account are subject to immobilization using Barnacle device2 or towing at the discretion of KU Transportation Services.
 All tickets must be paid in full before the vehicle will be released from the tow company (see section 15.0 for payment methods).
-If a vehicle is immobilized with a Barnacle device and tickets remain unpaid after three business days the vehicle may be towed and assessed an excessive violator ticket.
+If a vehicle is immobilized with a Barnacle device and tickets remain unpaid after twenty-four (24) hours the vehicle may be towed and assessed an excessive violator ticket.
 In addition, the Parking Commission may revoke the privilege of operating a vehicle on the university campus.

 Movement of a wheel-locked vehicle will cause damage to the vehicle and vehicles immobilized with a Barnacle device should never be driven before it is removed due to limited visibility.